nationalarchives/kettle-jena-plugins/README.md

 The plugins provided are:
 1. Create Jena Model

-    This plugin can be used to create a Jena Model for each row sent to it.
+    This transform plugin can be used to create a Jena Model for each row sent to it.
 The plugin enables the mapping of database columns to RDF Literals or Resources.

 2. Serialize Jena Model

-    Takes the output of the Jena Model plugin, and serializes it to an RDF file on disk.
+    This output plugin takes the output of the Create Jena Model plugin, and serializes it to an RDF file on disk.
 Supports Turtle, N3, N-Triples, and RDF/XML output formats.

 This project was developed by [Evolved Binary](https://evolvedbinary.com) as part of Project OMEGA for the [National Archives](https://nationalarchives.gov.uk).